grahamhayes/grahamhayes.github.com/posts/openstack-summit-designate-report/index.rst

 There is some raw notes in the `etherpad`_ and I expect we will soon be seeing specs building out of them.

+..
+[1] By Francisco Diez (Flickr: Ginza at Night, Tokyo) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons
 .. _etherpad: https://etherpad.openstack.org/p/mitaka-designate-summit-roadmap
 .. _here: http://https://www.youtube.com/watch?v=AZbiARM9FPM